sodipto/fastapi-starter-boilerplate/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and released under the MIT License.
+Developed and maintained by Sodipto Saha.

+Copyright (c) 2026 Sodipto Saha